BrixIA/Brixia-score-COVID-19/README.md

 ### Segmentation Dataset
-We provide the script to prepare the dataset as described in the article.
-The data can be downloaded from their respective sites.
+We provide the script to prepare the dataset as described in the Project paper.

+We exploit different segmentation datasets in order to pre-train the extended-Unet module of the proposed architecture.
+We used the original training/test set splitting when present (as the case of the JSRT database), otherwise we took the first 50 images as test set, and the remaining as training set (see Table below).

 <details>
  <summary>Table</summary>